 Social Life

 Will you put yourself out there to make new friends if you live at home?
 If you’re commuting from home, will you be too far from school to join your friends for evenings out or study sessions?
 Consider also that if you choose to move away to college, you’ll be outside of the social dynamics of family and you’ll need to work to build a support circle.
-If you do move away, be sure to call those who are important to you–you can even set up a video chat when you need support.
+If you do move away, be sure to call those who are important to you–it's great to set up a video chat when you need support.

 Life Experience